aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     from smdebug_rulesconfig import vanishing_gradient, weight_update_ratio

     estimator = TensorFlow(
-            role=role
+            role=role,
             train_instance_count=1,
             train_instance_type=train_instance_type,
             rules=[Rule.sagemaker(vanishing_gradient()), Rule.sagemaker(weight_update_ratio())]
     )

-In the example above, SageMaker would pull the hook configurations for Vanishing Gradient and Weight Update Ratio rules from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__  and configure the collections to be stored in the manner specified in each configuration.
+In the example above, SageMaker pulls the hook configurations for Vanishing Gradient and Weight Update Ratio rules from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__  and configures the collections to be stored in the manner specified in each configuration.

 **Example 3**: Using a built-in rule with no customization and another built-in rule with customization.